How to Apply for Aid

 International students: You cannot file the FAFSA and are not eligible for federal or state need-based funding.
-Drexel Central's International Student Financing Resources lists websites where you can research additional sources of funding.
+Drexel Central's

-Transfer and part-time students entering in the winter, spring, or summer terms: You are also required to complete the Institutional Financial Aid Application that you receive with your acceptance letter.
+Full-time transfer students entering in the winter, spring, or summer terms: You are also required to complete the Institutional Financial Aid Application that you receive with your acceptance letter.
 International students are not required to submit this form.

 Private Scholarships and Grants

 You may be eligible for a specialized scholarship or grant from an outside organization.
 Some sources to explore include employers, unions, professional organizations, and community and special-interest groups.